Provisional Central Committee, Communist Party of India (Marxist–Leninist)

-The Provisional Central Committee, Communist Party of India (Marxist–Leninist) is a communist political party in India.
+The Provisional Central Committee, Communist Party of India (Marxist–Leninist) was a communist political party in India.
 The general secretary of the party was Santosh Rana.
 The party is often referred to as CPI(ML) [Santosh Rana Group] or likewise.

 The PCC, CPI(ML) evolved from the group loyal to Satyanarayan Singh from the original Communist Party of India (Marxist-Leninist).
 Singh rebelled against the party leader Charu Majumdar in 1971, provoking a split.
 In April 1973, Singh's party was reorganised.

+In March 2024, the party merged with CPI(ML) Revolutionary Initiative and Communist Party of India (Marxist-Leninist) Praja Pantha to create a new party Communist Party of India (Marxist–Leninist) Mass Line.